vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 <br>
 _S: Have they ever contacted you?_

 **M:** Yes, they sent me a few plugins which I pushed.
 Neon, photocopy and cartoon.
-It's like 10 years later, and one of them comes and says _"hey Mitch, I coded 3 plugins, here they are"_.
+It was around 10 years after they left the project, one of them comes and says _"hey Mitch, I coded 3 plugins, here they are"_.
 Everything looked perfect, so I just pushed them as-is and they still exist.

-The GEGL version gives different results, though.
-So that's why we still have them in the menu.
+These days, they got reimplemented in GEGL, but the new versions give different results, so the old plugins are still in the menu.

 <br>
 _J: Why do you continue working on GIMP?_